YasminGd/checkpoint-home-exam/README.md

 ```
 Then you can access jenkins with ```http://IP_OF_EC2```
 username and password are both admin
+**If Jenkins runs slowly go to Manage Jenkins -> System -> Jenkins URL and change the value to the current ec2 url, that should fix that issue**

 ⚠️ **Warning** - state is stored in a pre-existing s3 bucket and locked by a pre-existing dynamoDB table. either create them seperately before running terrafrom apply or use the remote-state module in the folder.
 Change the names in `modules/remote-state/main.tf` to what you need and make sure that the backend names match in `providers.tf`